QupZilla/qupzilla/README.md

 About QupZilla
 ----------------------------------------------------------------------------------------

-QupZilla is a new, very fast QtWebKit browser.
+QupZilla is a new and very fast QtWebKit browser.
 It aims to be a lightweight web browser available through all major platforms.
 This project has been originally started only for educational purposes.
 But from its start, QupZilla has grown into a feature-rich browser.